This Risotto-Style Mushroom Orzo is wrapped in a creamy sauce and is all made in one pot!

 White Wine

 Also similar to a risotto, one of the key ingredients here is white wine.
 This will help cut through the richness of the creamy, starchy and buttery sauce.
 It also adds a really gorgeous background flavour to the dish.
-You’ll simmer it until it’s almost all evaporated, so it’s not overpowering at all, but still makes the world of difference.
+You’ll simmer it until it’s almost all evaporated, so it’s not overpowering at all, but still makes a world of difference.

 Process shots: add mushrooms (photo 1), fry until brown then remove (photo 2), melt butter and fry onion (photo 3), add garlic and reduce down wine (photo 4), add in mushrooms and orzo (photo 5), pour in stock and cream, then add thyme and parsley (photo 6).